gnosischain/reth_gnosis/docs/aura-reference.md

 - **Two layers of "is_pre_merge"**.
 The header itself says (`aura_step.is_some()`); the chain spec says (`!is_paris_active_at_block(N)`).
 Validation uses the header (`mod.rs::is_aura_header`).
 Execution uses the chain spec (`block.rs`, `evm_config.rs`).
 They agree at the merge block, but the gating is asymmetric.

-- **`SYSTEM_ADDRESS` preservation is unconditional for the block-rewards call**, but pre-merge-only for the validator system calls (init/finalizeChange).
-The block-rewards call needs preservation across the merge boundary too — see commit `9688f40 fixing merge regressions` and the explicit comment in `gnosis.rs::apply_block_rewards_contract_call`.
-Empirically validated by the 30M-block sync.
+- **`SYSTEM_ADDRESS` preservation is centralized in `evm/factory.rs`** and applies *uniformly* to every system call (block-rewards, validator init / `finalizeChange` / `getValidators`, EIP-2935 blockhashes, EIP-4788 beacon-root, post-Shanghai withdrawals, post-Prague EIP-7002/7251 requests).
+This matches geth's `Finalise()`-level exemption rather than a per-call-site policy.
+There used to be a `preserve_system_address_for_aura` helper plus an explicit `state.remove(&SYSTEM_ADDRESS)` in withdrawals — both have been removed.
+Validated end-to-end by the 30M-block Gnosis-mainnet sync.

 - **`rolling_finality` is `Arc<Mutex<RollingFinality>>`** and crosses three boundaries: (1) `evm_config.rs` builds the per-block ctx and inspects/clears scheduled `finalizeChange`; (2) `block.rs::apply_pre_execution_changes` reads/writes via the validator system calls; (3) `block.rs::finish` writes via `add_pending_transition` / `set_immediate_finalize` / `push`.
 Locks are held only briefly.
 The disk-persisted subset (`pending_transitions`, `finalize_change_at`) is the minimum needed to schedule a future `finalizeChange` correctly across restarts.